 Solution: KNIME offers a wide range of data access and transformation capabilities, allowing FP&A teams to identify and address data quality issues.
 With KNIME, you can standardize data formats, clean and blend your data by handling missing values, removing duplicates, detecting outliers, converting data types, filtering, sorting, aggregating, and grouping data for summarization and restructuring.
 Additionally, you can combine multiple sources and formats to efficiently prepare your data.

-You can overcome these limitations by adopting KNIME Analytics Platform which enhances data integration, automates your financial analytics workflows, and offers sophisticated analytical functions, improving accuracy, reducing errors, and providing deeper insights for better decision-making and financial management.
+You can overcome these limitations by adopting KNIME which enhances data integration, automates your financial analytics workflows, and offers sophisticated analytical functions, improving accuracy, reducing errors, and providing deeper insights for better decision-making and financial management.

 3. Complex Financial Modeling